|The Book of Common Prayer|

 The text used here is from a reprint, The First and Second Prayer-Books of Edward VI, published in 1910 as part of Everyman's Library.
 This book appears in David Griffiths' Bibliography of the Book of Common Prayer as 1910/10, and appears to take as its text an edition published in 1549 (probably Griffiths 1549/1) by Edward Whitchurche (or Whytchurche) of London, or from a 19th century reprint thereof.
 The title page of the original edition is pictured at right.
 The reprint uses completely the original language and spelling, which are largely retained here.

-The only modernizations in the HTML text presented here are as follows:
+The only modernizations in the text presented here are as follows:

 In any older book printed several times, as this one was, there will inevitably be a number of textual variations.
 We have indicated many of these, as collected in The Two Liturgies ...
 Set forth in the Reign of King Edward VI (Parker Soc., 1844, Griffiths 1844/9).
 This book collated six of the twelve printings of the 1549 BCP: Whitchurch, May 1549 (Griffiths 1549/7 or 8); Whitchurch, June 1549 (Griffiths 1549/10 or 11); 3 printings of Grafton, March 1549 (Griffiths 1549/2, 3, & 4); and Oswen in Worcester, July, 1549 (Griffiths 1549/14).
 By far the most variance is found in the Grafton printings.
 Variants found in more than one printing, other than obvious differences in spelling, typos, etc., are indicated in the text.

-We also have parts of the 1549 Book of Common Prayer in PDF (Adobe Acrobat) format in two ways.
-One is as as PDF graphics, which is an exact image of the original, but does not contain extractable text.
-You can download it as a single very large (66MB) file here.
-The other is a typeset PDF which reproduces, as much as possible, the look of the original.
-The source text for both of these PDFs was a true photographic facsimile (the only one ever made) of the 1549 BCP privately printed in 1896.
-This book appears in David Griffiths' Bibliography of the Book of Common Prayer as 1896/5, and reproduces the very first printing of the Book of Common Prayer, Griffiths 1549/1.
-The links on the image of the Table of Contents below lead to these latter typeset PDF files.
+We also have parts of the 1549 Book of Common Prayer in PDF (Adobe Acrobat) format which reproduces, as much as possible, the look of the original.
+The source text for these PDF files was a true facsimile (probably the only one ever made) of the 1549 BCP privately printed in 1896.
+This book appears in David Griffiths' Bibliography of the Book of Common Prayer as 1896/5, and is a facsimile of the very first printing of the Book of Common Prayer, Griffiths 1549/1.
+The links on the image of the Table of Contents below lead to these PDF files.
 We have a page of technical notes for these PDF files, if you are interested.
-Note that, while these typeset PDF files are much smaller than those composed of images, they're still fairly large - up to a megabyte - and so may take a while to download.
-You can also get all of them as a single file (size = 3MB).
-The PDF files contain none of the modernizations mentioned above.
-They do not include the Ordinal.
+Note that these files are fairly large - up to a megabyte - and so may take a while to download.
+You can also get all of them as a single file (size = 3MB)

 The 1549 Act of Uniformity, which was the measure in Parliament specifying that this book, and this book alone, was to be used for all church services, is now online.